 Lola is a Yorkshire terrier who is proud to be a certified therapy dog.
 She uses the skills she learned in doggy therapy training at elder centers, preschools, classrooms, and bookstores.
 Although she is very brave there are still some things that make her nervous, like going to the doctor.
 Going to the doctor with Lola will help children face their own fears.
-Our Lola Goes to the Doctor Lessons and Activities are a fun companion to the book.
+Our Lola Goes to the Doctor Lessons and Activities are a fun companion to the picture book.

 This post contains affiliate links.
 Please visit our disclosure page for more information.